SciSpike/kafka-lab/labs/01-Verify-Installation/hello-world-kafka.md

 7. In the _producer_ client terminal, type a few more messages that you should now see echoed in the _consumer_ terminal.

+8. [OPTIONAL] You may want to try a bit more text to see how Kafka is able to keep up with a larger load of text.
+   For example, you may try to paste the complete work of "War and Peace".
+   You can find the text here: https://www.gutenberg.org/files/2600/2600-0.txt.
+   To do so, simply copy the complete text from a web browser and paste it into the kafka-producer.
+   You may notice that the consumer is processing the text in batches as well as having no problem kepping up with the paste speed of your terminal.

 8. Stop the producer and consumer terminals by issuing `ctrl-c`.